nikolajkkim/munchv2/README.md

 # munchv2
 Too munch to handle

+To run:
+1. clone
-To run, make sure you have expo installed, along with:
+2. make sure expo is downlaoded
-- (MAKE SURE TO CD INTO "MUNCH" FIRST
-- npm install @react-navigation/native
-- npx expo install react-native-screens react-native-safe-area-context
-- npm install @react-navigation/stack
-- npx expo install react-native-gesture-handler
+3. cd into "munch"
-- npm install react-native-stars --save
+4. npm install

 Once the requirements are installed, to run: